 Apparently, that didn't go too well.

 It was the fourth exam, which happened to be his most difficult one of all.
-He'd spent the night trying to cram in everything he needed to learn into his head, until it was past midnight and Kanda had to drag him to bed because—Kanda claimed that Kanda himself needed some gooddamn sleep and that he needed the lamp off.
-By that point, Allen couldn't really argue much because he already felt like a zombie.
+He'd spent the night trying to cram in everything he needed to learn into his head, until it was past midnight and Kanda had to drag him to bed because—Kanda claimed that Kanda himself needed some goddamn sleep and that he needed the lamp off.
+By that point, Allen couldn't really argue much because he had already felt like a zombie.

 Now though, as he walked out of his class with a heavy weight on his shoulders, he wished he could have studied more.

 His steps were heavy as he walked out of the campus building, and even when his head was tilted down in a dispirited gesture, Allen barely noticed the snow-covered ground or the crunching sounds his shoes made with each step.

 He refused to imagine the grades he was going to get for the semester, but his rather creative mind kept supplying him with not-so creative marks written with red ink and how Cross would react if he found out.
 That wasn't such a pleasant mental image, and he really wanted to bang his head against the nearest hard surface.